roman-milk/roman-milk.github.io/the-sales-associate.md

  From the instant Holly met Martin, she knew she liked him.
 He was 48 years old, 6 feet, three inches tall with gray and black hair, a good build for his age and a warm smile.
 Yes, she liked him, but not in a romantic way.
 She couldn't imagine it ever being like that.
 But, he seemed nice, gentle and decent.
 Oh, he checked her out the instant he opened the door, but not then and not since had he ever really harmed her.
 He was generally respectful, though he certainly took advantage of her presence every chance he got.
 She knew he appreciated what she was doing to help him, and that made her usually willing – and sometimes happy – to please him.

  She had accepted the job 20 minutes later.
 While Holly knelt before him, Martin called Josky to give him the news, explaining that Holly insisted on sucking his cock as a way of getting started.
 They had hit the ground running on day one and now, 6 months later, they were still getting along fine.
-Report_Story #2